-There are approx. 300.000 organizations certified worldwide according to ISO 14001, with numbers increasing every year.
-In Austria the ISO 14001 certifications amount to over 1.000.
+There are more than 440.000 organizations certified worldwide according to ISO 14001, with numbers increasing every year.
+In Austria the ISO 14001 certifications amount to over 2.200.

 In general ISO 14001:2015 also follows the high level structure (HLS), just like ISO 9001.
-Since 2012, the ISO/IEC Directives have had specifications about the structure and key contents of management system standards.
-A new Annex has been adopted.
-This Annex instructs all technical committees in the field of management systems in the way management system standards need to be structured and in the core text they need to include.
-Important topics of these Revisions are already determined by the relevant requirements: The new priorities in connection with the topics of risk based thinking, leadership, considering the context of the organization, focussing on competence and the unified term of documented information are topics determined by this common structure and relevant key contents.
-Besides ISO 9001, 14001 and 45001 (formerly OHSAS 18001), this Annex SL forms the basis for all management system standards to be revised in future.
-Thanks to this, common implementationof these Standards within integrated management systems is simplified for users.
+Important topics of these revisions are already determined by the relevant requirements: The new priorities in connection with the topics of risk based thinking, leadership, considering the context of the organization, focussing on competence and the unified term of documented information are topics determined by this common structure and relevant key contents.
+The HLS supports the integration of specific requirements into an Integrated Management System.

 - Protection of the environment by eliminating or reducing harmful impacts